philsinatra/IDM232/instructor_materials/IDM232-03-control_structures.md

 }
 ```

 ^ Here's another example that combines a while loop and if conditional statement.
-The _modulo_ operator (the percentage sign) determines i whether a number divides evenly by another number or nut, by returning the remainder.
+The _modulo_ operator (the percentage sign) determines i whether a number divides evenly by another number or not, by returning the remainder.
 So, it returns the remainder once you divide.
 In this example, it will tell us how many are left over if we divide by two, so even numbers will not have a remainder, odd numbers will.
 The if statement will echo different text depending on the result.

 ---